Rozdandy/myfirst-miletone-project/README.md

 * Our **Activities** feature will be include and also the online shopping links will be included.
 This link would connect every neighborhood in the country to the nearest grocery shops for quick accessibility of products that will be delivered within 30 minutes after complete payment.
 * The icons in the navigation would open in another page.
 * More call-to-action buttons, such as online live chat with customers.
+* the Social media such as the facebook, instagram, twitter, linkedin will open link Essence Greenery instead of developer personal account.